Routing is available if you have a pages

 .

-The routing system supports route parameters, declared with [[
+The routing system supports advanced route parameters with type constraints, declared with [[

 and ]]